 In the past 40 years, modern growth techniques like molecular beam epitaxy, chemical vapour deposition metal organic chemical vapour deposition and advanced lithography techniques have made the realization of high quality semiconducting heterostructures possible.
 The peculiar optical and electronic properties of nanometric systems with quantum-confined electronic states are promising for uses in devices.
 Low-dimensional quantum nanostructures such as quantum wires and quantum dots have attracted considerable attention in view of their basic physics and potential device applications.
-Quantum wire nanostructures can be fabricated now with monolayer precision, with dimensions of a few nanometers, free from damage due to lithographic processing, and in high density by the use of all-growth fabrication processes based on epitaxial techniques.
+Quantum wire nanostructures can be fabricated now with monolayer precision, with dimensions of a few nanometers, free from damage due to lithographic processing by the use of all-growth fabrication processes based on epitaxial techniques.
 One of the most successful all-growth techniques for fabricating wires has been cleaved edge overgrowth.
 In this approach, elliptical wires are created.
 Because of size quantization, the physical properties of charge carriers in quantum structures strictly depend on external shape of the system under investigation.

 Recently, considerable effort was devoted to the achievement of self-assembled quantum wires, which can be formed under certain growth conditions by solid source molecular beam epitaxy.
 In this case the wires are formed by the Stranski-Krastanow growth mode, in which the materials that are deposited on top of each other have a substantially different lattice parameter.
-Spontaneous formation of self-assembled InAs quantum wires on InP (001) substrate, having 3.2% lattice mismatch, has been recently demonstrated.6-7 These nanostructures are promising candidates for light-emitting devices for wavelengths 1.30 μm and 1.55 μm8-9 the effective free-electron approximation has been used to investigate theoretically the electron transport properties of a quantum wire.
-The effects of strong coupling magnetopoiaron in quantum dot has been studied by using variational method.
-III-V semiconductor is investigated particularly.22-26 In addition, quantum ring has been studied also.
-27-30 A two-electron system of a quantum ring under the influence of a perpendicular homogeneous magnetic field has been investigated.
-Among the papers, electron energy spectrum in quantum wire has been studied.
+Spontaneous formation of self-assembled InAs quantum wires on InP (001) substrate, having 3.2% lattice mismatch, has been recently demonstrated.
+These nanostructures are promising candidates for light-emitting devices for wavelengths $1.30 \, \mu m$ and $1.55 \, \mu m^{8.9}$

+In the theoretical works, it is customary to assume a circular, rectangular, V-groove and T shape for quantum wire.
+Considerable experimental and theoretical attention has also been devoted to elliptical quantum wire and ellipsoidal quantum dot.
+There are many investigations focus on the quantum wires and quantum dots.
+10-22 The scattering matrix and Landauer-Buttiker formula within the effective free-electron approximation has been used to investigate theoretically the electron transport properties of a quantum wire.
+20 The effects of strong coupling magnetopolaron in quantum dot has been studied by using variational method.
+21 The ground-state energy of electron in a quantum wire in the presence of a magnetic field parallel to wire axis is calculated.
+22 The influence of laser field in quantum wells and dot have been considered also.
+23-25 The linear and nonlinear optical absorption in a disk-shaped quantum dot is investigated in a magnetic field.
+26 III-V semiconductor is investigated particularly.
+27-31 In addition, quantum ring has been studied also.
+32-35 A two-electron system of a quantum ring under the influence of a perpendicular homogeneous magnetic field has been investigated.
+35 Among the papers, electron energy spectrum in quantum wires have been studied.
 Electronic states in quantum dots have been calculated.
-Binding energy in quantum ring has been studied using variational method.
+Binding energy in quantum rings have been studied using variational method.